UdeS-CoBIUS/TranscriptPhylogenies/README.md

 </p>

 :busts_in_silhouette: __Authors__
-* __Wend Yam D D Ouedraogo & Aida Ouangraoua__, CoBIUS LAB, Department of Computer Science, Faculty of Science, Université de Sherbrooke, Sherbrooke, Canada*
+* __Wend Yam D D Ouedraogo & Aida Ouangraoua__, CoBIUS lab, Department of Computer Science, Faculty of Science, Université de Sherbrooke, Sherbrooke, Canada*

 > :bulb: If you are using our algorithm in your research, please cite our recent paper: __Upcoming__